swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts/index.md

     - Activate the virtual environment: `#!sh source .venv/bin/activate`
     - Deactivate the virtual environment: `#!sh deactivate`

+    ***Conclusion***

+    Virtual environments are essential for dependency management and environment isolation.
+They ensure stability, reproducibility, and clean project separation.
+    By using virtual environments, you achieve smoother collaboration, easier debugging, and reliable deployment.

 ```sh title="Execute the following command(s) in a terminal"
 # Create the environment
 python3 -m venv .venv